-The Samsung Galaxy Buds Pro noise cancelling is also pretty good, and aided by the passive isolation performance.
+The Samsung Galaxy Buds Pro noise canceling is also pretty good, and aided by the passive isolation performance.
 The Samsung Galaxy Wearable app also lets you select between two ANC settings, one of which does more to attenuate bass frequencies, while the other prioritizes midrange frequencies.
-Neither setting does a particularly great job at cancelling out unexpected sounds like speech, but this is pretty typical for any noise cancelling headsets and especially in-ear ANC.
+Neither setting does a particularly great job at canceling out unexpected sounds like speech, but this is pretty typical for any noise canceling headsets and especially in-ear ANC.

 Do the Amazon Echo Buds (2nd Gen) or Samsung Galaxy Buds Pro sound better?

 The Amazon Echo Buds (Gen 2) has a consumer-friendly frequency response that emphasizes treble notes and emphasizes bass notes relative to quieter mids.
 However, the bass isn’t boosted nearly as much as it is on some consumer earbuds like the Beats Powerbeats Pro, but the Echo Buds still struggle a bit with vocal clarity.
 The loudness disparity between bass and midrange frequencies can cause auditory masking, making it hard to hear quieter sounds and instrumental detail.
 Though rudimentary, you can adjust this to some extent in the limited Alexa app which offers EQ sliders for bass, mids, and treble.

 The Samsung Galaxy Buds Pro’s frequency response is more consistent across the frequency range, though there remains a slight boost in bass and treble notes.
 This can cause a bit of auditory masking to vocals as well, but it’s nothing too noticeable.
 Plus, if you don’t like the frequency response, you can always go into the Galaxy Wearable app and play with the EQ presets.

 Is the Samsung Galaxy Buds Pro or Amazon Echo Buds (2nd Gen) better for phone calls?